hoytech/ephemerand/README.md

-# ephemerand
+# Ephemerand

-**ephemerand** is an experimental approach to generating a globally-consistent randomness beacon.
+**Ephemerand** is an experimental approach to generating a globally-consistent randomness beacon.

 Once every day, the US military takes various measurements of the satellites in the [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) constellation.
 These measurements include: